Federal Agency Policies

 If a faculty member on a full-year sabbatical or leave with half-salary paid by the college receives an external grant or grants to supplement the salary provided by the college, the faculty member may be paid all normal fringe benefits by the college on the total amount up to, but not exceeding, the equivalent of the regular, full salary for that sabbatical/leave year.
 More details on fringe benefits during full-year sabbatical.

-Details regarding sabbaticals and leaves are found in the Faculty Handbook.
+Details regarding sabbaticals and leaves are found on the Employee Guide page.

 Summer Salary Distribution